smestern/sNMO/README.md

 ```
 --inputFolder : a path to the folder containing the NWBS to be fitt
 --outputFolder : a path to the output folder where fitting results will be saved, and progress will be reported
 --optimizer : the optimizer to be used.
-Can be one of ['ng', 'skopt', 'sbi', 'snpe']
+Can be one of ['ng', 'skopt', 'sbi', 'snpe', 'ax']
 --parallel : number of cells to fit simultaneously.
 Numbers below 1 mean one cell fit per thread.
 --optimizerSettings : points to a json file that contains additional settings (see below)
 ```